IBM-Cloud/terraform-provider-ibm/website/docs/r/cis_healthcheck.html.markdown

 * `expected_body` - (Optional,string) A case-insensitive sub-string to look for in the response body.
 If this string is not found, the origin will be marked as unhealthy.
 A null value of "" is allowed to match on any content.
 * `expected_codes` - (Optional,string) The expected HTTP response code or code range of the health check.
 Eg `2xx`
 * `method` - (Optional,string) The HTTP method to use for the health check.
-* `timeout` - (Optional,int) The timeout (in seconds) before marking the health check as failed.
+* `timeout` - (Optional,int) The timeout (in seconds) before marking the health check as failed.The Default value is 5.
 * `path` - (Optional,string) The endpoint path to health check against.
 * `interval` - (Optional,int) The interval between each health check.
-Shorter intervals may improve failover time, but will increase load on the origins as we check from multiple locations.
+Shorter intervals may improve failover time, but will increase load on the origins as we check from multiple locations.The Default value is 60.
 * `retries` - (Optional,int) The number of retries to attempt in case of a timeout before marking the origin as unhealthy.
-Retries are attempted immediately.
+Retries are attempted immediately.The Default value is 2.
 * `type` - (Optional,string) The protocol to use for the healthcheck.
 Currently supported protocols are 'HTTP', 'HTTPS' and 'TCP'.
+The Default value is 'HTTP'.
 * `follow_redirects`-(Optional,bool) Follow redirects if returned by the origin.
 * `allow_insecure`-(Optional,bool) Do not validate the certificate when healthcheck use HTTPS.
-* `description` - (Optional,string) Free text description.
+* `description` - (Optional,string) Free text description.The Default value is false.
 * `port` - (Optional,int) The TCP port to use for the health check.

 [`expected_body`],[`expected_codes`] are required aruguments when the type is HTTP or HTTPS.